-Table of Contents
+Safety and Risk Management Table of Contents

-1. P Purpose 3
+1. Purpose 3

-2. S cope / Applicability 3
+2. 9 Scope / Applicability 3

-3. В Background 3
+3. I Background 3

-4. R Regulations, Consensus and Substance-Specific Respirator Standards: 4
+4. I Regulations, Consensus and Substance-Specific Respirator Standards: 4

 a.
 Regulations 4

 b.
 Consensus Standards 4

 c.
 Substance-specific Standards 4

-5. Р Program Guidelines: 5
+5. I Program Guidelines: 5

 a.
 Assignment of Responsibilities 5

-1 Respirator Program Administrator 5
+1. Respirator Program Administrator 5

-2 2.
-VCU Departments (Academic and Non-Academic) 5
+2. VCU Departments (Academic and Non-Academic) 5

-3 3.
-Supervisors 6
+3. Supervisors 6

-4 Respirator Users 7
+4 4.
+Respirator Users 7

 b.
 Respiratory Protection Program Enrollment Procedures 8

-1 Respiratory Hazard Assessment and Respirator Selection 8
+1. Respiratory Hazard Assessment and Respirator Selection 8

-2 2.
-Respirator Evaluation Questionnaire 8
+2. Respirator Medical Evaluation 8

-3 8.
-Respirator Evaluation Questionnaire Review - Employees 9

-4 Respirator Evaluation Questionnaire Review - Undergraduate or Non-wage students 9

-c.
+3. Ongoing Medical Observation 9

+4 4.
+Record Retention 9

+с.
 Training 10

 d.
 Fit Testing 11

 e.
 NIOSH Certification 11

 f.
 Voluntary Respirator Use 11

 g.
 Respirator Use and Care 12

 h.
 Program Evaluation 14

+i.
+Appendix E 15

-- 1. Purpose: To ensure that appropriate respiratory protection is provided to faculty, staff and students who may be exposed to an atmosphere that is contaminated with harmful dusts, fibers, fumes, mists, gasses, vapors, smoke, or biological agents of which engineering controls are not feasible or adequate to control employee exposures. - 2.
-Scope / Applicability: This program applies to all faculty, staff and students who need to use a respirator to perform assigned work tasks or projects because of a potential exposure risk or as directed by IACUC/IBC or departmental protocol. - 3.
-Background: The Occupational Safety and Health Administration's (OSHA) Respiratory Protection Regulation, 29 CFR 1910.134, requires that employers provide a respirator to each employee at no cost when effective engineering controls are not feasible.
+1. Purpose: To ensure that appropriate respiratory protection is provided to faculty, staff and students who may be exposed to an atmosphere that is contaminated with harmful dusts, fibers, fumes, mists, gasses, vapors, smoke, biological agents, and/or allergen contaminants of which administrative or engineering controls are not feasible or adequate to control employee exposures.

+2. Scope / Applicability: This program applies to all faculty, staff and students who need to use a respirator to perform assigned work tasks or projects because of a potential exposure risk or as directed by IACUC/IBC or departmental protocol.

+3. Background: The Occupational Safety and Health Administration's (OSHA) Respiratory Protection Regulation, 29 CFR 1910.134, requires that employers provide a respirator to each employee at no cost when effective engineering controls are not feasible.